|Nutrition Facts (per serving)|

 Blackberries are perfect for making a blackberry jelly, a delicious jelly to serve at an afternoon tea or as an accompaniment to cooked meats and game.
 Blackberries are a treat that are harvested in late summer and early autumn, along with other delicacies like bilberries, plums, pumpkins, and wild mushrooms.

-The recipe below uses cooking apples and these add not just flavor, they deliver a hefty amount of pectin, which is a starch (a heteropolysaccharide) which when cooked with an acid and sugar forms a gel, hence its use in jam and jelly making and the apples provide a natural source of this starch.
+The recipe below uses cooking apples and these add not just flavor, but also deliver a hefty amount of pectin.
+Pectin is a starch (a heteropolysaccharide) which, when cooked with an acid and sugar, forms a gel—hence its use in jam and jelly making and the apples provide a natural source of this starch.

 3 pounds blackberries

 1 pint water

 Take a tea towel or jelly bag and wash in boiling water (the tea towels may be tainted with food or detergent smells and these can spoil the jelly).
 Leave to dry.
 An easy way to do this is to suspend the tea towel or jelly bag on an up-turned stool with a large bowl underneath for the juice to drip through unless you are lucky enough to have a jelly bag stand.

-Place the blackberries, apple, water and lemon juice in a preserving or large, heavy based saucepan, big enough to hold both fruit and sugar.
+Place the blackberries, apple, water, and lemon juice in a preserving or large, heavy-based saucepan that is big enough to hold both fruit and sugar.

 Bring the fruit to a boil and simmer for 20 minutes or until the fruit is soft.
 Avoid stirring as this will damage the fruit.

 Gently place the fruit and juice into the jelly bag or tea towel and leave to drip overnight.
-Do not be tempted to squeeze the bag, at any time, this will make the jelly cloudy.
+Do not be tempted to squeeze the bag at any time as this will make the jelly cloudy.

 Measure the juice; for every 2 1/2 cups of juice weigh 1lb. of sugar.

 Place the juice and sugar into a preserving pan and stir until all the sugar has dissolved.
-Bring to the boil and simmer for 10 - 15 mins or until setting point is reached (see note below).
+Bring to a boil and simmer for 10 to 15 mins or until setting point is reached (see note below).
 Clear away any scum from time to time.